State Authorization

 • All distance learning programs at the University of Kansas have been approved by the Kansas Board of Regents.
 To view a list of the distance learning programs currently offered, visit https://online.ku.edu.

-• In general, degree programs in specialized career areas (education, nursing, etc.) will not lead to licensure in states other than Kansas.
+• Licensure eligibility in specialized career areas (education, nursing, etc.) varies by degree program.
 Students planning to apply for licensure in their home state should check with their program coordinator and home state for policies and procedures regarding licensure.
 Additional information regarding professional licensure can be found at https://online.ku.edu/state-authorization.

 • The transfer of course/degree credit is determined by the receiving institution.
 Students who wish to transfer KU credit should check with their home institution before enrolling in a KU course.